Fall Bock Beer Tour of Bamberg

 There are, of course, more than just bock beers available during this time.
 The traditional rauchbiers, keller beers, unfiltered lagers, country beers, etc., are all out there for your drinking pleasure.

 Temperatures start to drop this time of year and can vary from year to year.
-In the fall of 2010, it was in the 50s and low 60s during the day and as cool as high 30s at night.
+In the fall it can be in the 50s and low 60s during the day and as cool as high 30s at night.
 It can also surprise you and get quit warm in the direct sun on some days and you find yourself in a t-shirt.
-But, unfortunately, most of the beer gardens, or beer kellers as they are oddly called in Bamberg are closed for the season.
+But, unfortunately, most of the beer gardens, or beer kellers (bierkellers) as they are uniquely called in Bamberg are closed for the season.
 (During the Spring Beer Garden Tour of Bamberg is the time to really experience them.)
 It’s still plenty warm enough in October, though, to ride a bike in a pair of blue jeans and wearing gloves if you choose to ride.
 We don’t ride bikes on all our tours.
 It depends on the desire, fitness level of the group and weather.
 We’re flexible and you are not required to ride a bike.
 We’ll get you to where we are going.

 They call beer gardens beer kellers because many of these forested hillside beer gardens traditionally were (and are) on top the underground cellars where they lagered the beer.
 Sometimes people will refer to going “on” the beer keller, rather than “to” the beer keller, which when you know the back story makes sense.

 This itinerary serves as only a rough guide of where we will go each day.
 I reserve the right to switch things around to take advantage of good weather to be outside, avoid known rain days, and visit special beer events as they may arise such as bock beer release events.